Digital-Grinnell/dlad-blog/content/posts/027-Replace-OSX-Terminal-with-iTerm2-for-SSH.md

     - ssh
 ---

-My memory isn't what it used to be, but I have this blog. :smile: So when I realized the my primary work machine, an iMac, had not been configured with _iTerm2_ as its default terminal for `ssh`, I went looking for the solution...again.
+My memory isn't what it used to be, but I have this blog. :smile: So when I realized that my primary work machine, an iMac, had not been configured with _iTerm2_ as its default terminal for `ssh`, I went looking for the solution...again.
 Found it [here](https://www.iterm2.com/faq.html)!

 The trick is to open _iTerm2_ and follow these two simple steps...